ivanekavalashvili/1800_202510_DTC09/README.md

 - **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.
 * Hi, my name is Ivane and I'm a Pastafarian.
+* Connor Brown - BCIT CST student with a nack for parallel programming and computer graphics.
 ---

 ## Acknowledgments